Payment Orchestration Platform

 SiGMA Europe

-Embedded payments rely on APIs and SDKs that allow software platforms to incorporate payment functionality without building the underlying financial infrastructure from scratch.
+Embedded payments rely on APIs and other integration components that allow software platforms to incorporate payment functionality without building the underlying financial infrastructure from scratch.

 The architecture consists of three layers: the platform's user interface (where the payment experience lives), the payment orchestration layer (which handles routing, risk assessment, and compliance), and the processing layer (which connects to acquirers and card networks).
-Modern embedded payment platforms abstract the complexity of the bottom two layers, exposing simple APIs that platform developers can integrate in days rather than months.
+Modern embedded payment platforms abstract the complexity of the bottom two layers, exposing APIs that platform developers can use to integrate payment functionality.

 In a typical embedded payment flow, the customer interacts with the platform's native interface — placing an order, booking a service, or subscribing to a plan.
-Payment information is captured through tokenized form fields embedded directly in the platform's UI.
-The token is sent server-to-server to the payment processor, which handles authorization, 3-D Secure authentication if required, and settlement.
-The platform receives real-time webhooks about transaction status and can update its own systems accordingly.
+Transaction status information can be returned to the platform through server callbacks depending on the endpoint and integration configuration.

 For marketplace and multi-seller platforms, embedded payments include sub-merchant onboarding APIs.
 The platform can register new sellers, perform automated KYC verification, and enable payment acceptance — all without the seller needing to interact with the payment provider directly.
 Settlement is split automatically between the platform (which takes its fee) and the sub-merchant.